Bruce White, PhD, State University of New York at Binghamton

-The New Directions grant from the Petroleum Research Fund has greatly benefitted my transition from a leadership position in a semiconductor industry research and development environment to that of a professor and research scientist in an academic setting.
+The New Directions grant from the Petroleum Research Fund to continues to enhance my transition from a leadership position in a semiconductor industry research and development environment to that of a professor and research scientist in an academic setting.
 With the finds provided by PRF over the last year, two graduate students and one undergraduate student have been supported.
 These students have focused on developing phonon scattering based approaches to realizing improved efficiency thermoelectric materials.

-The PRF funds have provided seed funding that has led to one $250000 grant from the New York State Energy Research and Development Authority, a $250000 grant focused on Anderson Localization of Phonons in Thermoelectric Nanostructures (Office of Naval Research, Part of a larger program focused on thin film energy generating materials), and 775000 service units (valued by NSF at $1/service unit) for molecular dynamics simulations of heat flow in these nanostructured materials.
+The PRF funds have provided seed funding that has led to one $250000 grant from the New York State Energy Research and Development Authority, a $250000 grant focused on Anderson Localization of Phonons in Thermoelectric Nanostructures (Office of Naval Research, Part of a larger program focused on thin film energy generating materials), and 775000 service units (valued by NSF at $1/service unit) for molecular dynamic simulations of heat flow in these nanostructured materials.
 The funds have also partially supported a graduate student and undergraduate student to present their research results at national conferences.

-ZnO is a material that in bulk form has large a Seebeck coefficient (500μV/K) but with a lattice thermal conductivity too large for efficient energy generation.
+ZnO is a material that in bulk form has large a Seebeck coefficient (500µV/K) but with a lattice thermal conductivity too large for efficient energy generation.
 In this experimental work, we seek to utilize controlled phonon scattering at the surface of nanowires to redirect the energy carrying lattice vibrations into a strong phonon scattering medium, that of an aerogel.
 Thin ZnO nanowires are formed using solution-based processes.
 A solution of TEOS and water is spin-coated onto the ZnO nanowire containing substrate, followed by ethanol- water exchanges in this thin sol-gel film.
-The material is then supercritically dried in CO2 to produce the desried nanocomposite.
+This material is then supercritically dried in CO2 to produce the desired nanocomposite.
 SEM cross-sections of both the ZnO nanowires and the ZnO nanowires embedded in aerogel are shown in figure 1.